No wave cinema: Prominent figures

 In 1978, Jamie Nares released a well-known no wave Super 8 film titled Rome '78, her only venture into feature-length, plot-driven film.
 Despite its large cast in period costumes, the work was not intended as a serious undertaking, as the actors interject self-conscious laughter into scenes and deliver seemingly improvised lines with over-the-top bravado.
-The film features no wave cinema regular Lydia Lunch along with Mitchell, James Chance, John Lurie, Judy Rifka, Jim Sutcliffe, Lance Loud, Mitch Corber, Patti Astor, artist David McDermott of McDermott & McGough, and Kristian Hoffman, among others.
+The film features No wave cinema regular Lydia Lunch, along with Eric Mitchell, James Chance, John Lurie, Judy Rifka, Jim Sutcliffe, Lance Loud, Mitch Corber, Patti Astor, David McDermott, and Kristian Hoffman, among others.

 Coleen Fitzgibbon and Alan W. Moore created an 11:41-minute film in 1978 (finished in 2009) of a no wave concert to benefit Colab called X Magazine Benefit, documenting performances of DNA, James Chance and the Contortions, and Boris Policeband in NYC in the late 1970s.
-Shot in black and white Super 8 and edited on video, the film captures the gritty look and sound of the music scene during that era.
+Shot in black and white Super 8mm and edited on video, the film captures the gritty look and sound of the music scene during that era.
 In 2013, it was exhibited at Salon 94, an art gallery in New York City.